 Murchison Falls became one of Uganda’s first National Parks in 1952.
 At Murchison Falls, the Nile squeezes through an 8 m wide gorge and plunges with a thunderous roar into the “Devil’s Cauldron”, creating a trademark rainbow

 Species of Murchison Falls National Park

 There are 76 mammal species and about 450 bird species in Murchison falls National Park.
-When you visit this Park, you will be able to see 4 of the big five if you lucky i.e., The African elephant, The African leopard, The African lion, The African cape buffalo and on your way or from Murchison falls, you will be able to stop at Zziwa Rhino Sanctuary to track the endangered Rhinos.
+When you visit this Park, you will be able to see 4 of the big five if you are lucky i.e., The African elephant, The African leopard, The Lion, The African cape buffalo, and on your way or from Murchison falls, you will be able to stop at Ziwa Rhino Sanctuary to track the endangered Rhinos.

-The famous launch trip from Paraa along the Victoria Nile up to the Murchison Falls (17 km) is an awesome activity that will give you great opportunities of aquatic wildlife viewing and taking lots of pictures.
-Hike to top of the falls enables to see Murchison falls and Uhuru falls in all its glory with the most scenic views to capture into beautiful memories.
+The famous launch trip from Paraa along the Victoria Nile up to the Murchison Falls (17 km) is an awesome activity that will give you great opportunities for aquatic wildlife viewing and taking lots of pictures.
+Hike to the top of the falls enables one to see Murchison falls and Uhuru falls in all their glory with the most scenic views to capture beautiful memories.

 Accessibility to Murchison Falls National Park

 Murchison Falls Conservation Area with the adjoining Karuma and Bugungu Wildlife Reserves can be accessed through different routes by road to reach Paraa Park headquarters.
 It can also be reached by air using the daily flights from Entebbe International Airport or chartered aircraft from Kajjansi airfield to Pakuba airfield, 19 km Northwest of Paraa and south at Bugungu, 13 km from the park headquarters.